 If you can feed your body regularly with lots of vegetables and lean protein, you can calm down those hormones and get your metabolism working properly again.
 It won’t be what it once was due to age and loss of muscle mass, but it can be functioning properly.
 Extreme dieting also reduces muscle mass which makes you burn less fat, so if you don’t work at building that muscle back, you won’t get your metabolism back.

 While reading this you may start to feel it’s all a bit hopeless unless you can afford a Dr. Laura to work with you on your diet and keep you accountable.
 It is for this reason Prime Women developed PLATE, in conjunction with another Ob/Gyn, Dr. Kathryn Waldrep, to help postmenopausal women lose weight.
 While many of the guidelines are the same as Dr. Laura suggests, we believe that portion control can allow you to enjoy most all foods and wine in moderation.
-Also, being in the program with other women struggling with the same issues, you have a builtin accountability feature that serves as a personal coach and at an affordable price ($30 per month).
+Also, being in the program with other women struggling with the same issues, you have a builtin accountability feature that serves as a personal coach and at an affordable price ($30 per month – and until Sept.
+22, 2019 – if you buy 3 months, you get a lifetime membership).
 Check out the program here.

 The reason postmenopausal women can’t lose weight isn’t any one thing, but with changing the way we eat, exercising more, and being patient, we can maintain a healthy weight.